-Our team of women’s health experts will guide you through.
 Every gynecologist handles basic female care for women, but our physicians rank top in their complex specialties.
-They focus on gynecological oncology, gynecological urology, reproductive endocrinology and advanced laparoscopy and robotic surgeries.
+They focus on urological gynecology, gynecological oncology, full fertility services, advanced laparoscopy and general surgery.

 Uterine Fibroids: These noncancerous (benign) tumors